GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

   </web-tab>
 </web-tabs>

-{% Aside 'caution' %}

-Both permissions trigger a [permission warning][doc-perms].

-{% endAside %}

 ## Use cases {: #examples }

-The following sections demonstrate several common use cases for the Tabs API.
+The following sections demonstrate some common use cases.

 ### Opening an extension page in a new tab